 Would you be willing to take a relationship audit?
 Sitting down and reflecting on how things are going is a habit of healthy relationships

-A day to celebrate the love between you both is a lovely idea, but it's also a good opportunity to take stock of how things are really going in your relationship.
-It's what many call a 'relationship audit' — a regular check-up on the mechanics of your partnership and whether things are running as smoothly as they could.
+A 'relationship audit' is a regular check-up on the mechanics of your partnership and whether things are running as smoothly as they could.

 The idea may sound a little cold and impersonal — but this isn't simply checking boxes on a list.
 Checking in both personally and with each other on your feelings, your irritations, your goals and where you feel things are going wrong is actually very healthy.